jaimetur/GooglePhotosTakeoutHelper/README.md

 - No visual album folders
 - Requires custom software to utilize album information
 - Not user-friendly for manual browsing
+- ⚠️ `Trash` and `Archive` content will be also move to `ALL_PHOTOS` since both folders are considered as Album folders and this strategy moves them to `ALL_PHOTOS`

 **Best for:** Developers, users migrating to photo management software that can read JSON metadata, or those who don't care about visual album organization.

 ### ❌ Nothing
-**What it does:** Ignores albums entirely and creates only `ALL_PHOTOS` with all files organized chronologically.
+**What it does:** Doesn't create `Albums` folder.
+All photos from each album and from year folders are moved to `ALL_PHOTOS` with all files organized chronologically.
 All files are moved to `ALL_PHOTOS` regardless of their source location.
+If one file belong to more than 1 albums, then only 1 copy will be kept in `ALL_PHOTOS`

 **Advantages:**
 - Simplest processing